Screenly/Screenly-Cast-for-WordPress/screenly-wp-cast/readme.txt

-=== Screenly Cast for WordPress===
+=== Screenly Cast ===
 Tags: digital signage, screenly
 Requires at least: 3.7
 License: GPLv2

-Screenly Cast is a simple plugin for WordPress that can convert posts and media files (images) to digital signage friendly content.
+Screenly Cast for WordPress is a simple plugin for WordPress that can convert posts and media files (images) to digital signage friendly content.

 == Description ==

 The goal with Screenly Cast for WordPress is to turn WordPress into a simple content creation tool for digital signage.

 Contrary to some other WordPress plugins or themes out there, the goal is not to convert WordPress into a full-fledged digital signage CMS.
 Instead, the plugin is designed for simple content creation that can be used assets in your digital signage CMS.